Christmas Island red crab: Description

-Ecology and behaviour
+Ecology and behavior

 Behaviour

 Like most land crabs, red crabs use gills to breathe and must take great care to conserve body moisture.
 Although red crabs are diurnal, they usually avoid direct sunlight so as not to dry out, and, despite lower temperatures and higher humidity, they are almost completely inactive at night.
 Red crabs also dig burrows to shelter themselves from the sun and will usually stay in the same burrow through the year; during the dry season, they will cover the entrance to the burrow to maintain a higher humidity inside, and will stay there for 3 months until the start of the wet season.
 Apart from the breeding season, red crabs are solitary animals and will defend their burrow from intruders.

 Migration and breeding

 For most of the year, red crabs can be found within Christmas Islands' forests.
 Each year they migrate to the coast to breed; the beginning of the wet season (usually October/November) allows the crabs to increase their activity and stimulates their annual migration.
 The timing of their migration is also linked to the phases of the moon.
 During this migration, red crabs abandon their burrows and travel to the coast to mate and spawn.
 This normally requires at least a week, with the male crabs usually arriving before the females.
 Once on the shore, the male crabs excavate burrows, which they must defend from other males.
 Mating occurs in or near the burrows.
 Soon after mating the males return to the forest while the females remain in the burrow for another two weeks.
 During this period they lay their eggs and incubate them in their abdominal brood pouch to facilitate their development.
 At the end of the incubation period the females leave their burrows and release their eggs into the ocean, precisely at the turn of the high tide during the last quarter of the moon.
 The females then return to the forest while the crab larvae spend another 3–4 weeks at sea before returning to land as juvenile crabs.